datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 From the perspective of whom you share your dataset with...
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's say another person would want to get your dataset including the annexed contents, and you made sure that they can access the dropbox folder with the annexed files (e.g., by sharing an access link).
+If your friend would now want to get your dataset including the annexed contents, and you made sure that they can access the Dropbox folder with the annexed files (e.g., by sharing an access link), here is what they would have to do:

 If the repository is on GitHub, a :command:`datalad install` with the url will install the dataset::